miles-1/Docupy/docs/vscode_readme.md

 ## Intro

-**Docupy** is a tex-like, function-based typesetting script language that impliments the following features:
+**Docupy** is a tex-like, function-based typesetting script language that implements the following features:

 - in-document python scripting for content generation
 - user-defined variables and functions